lerenn/code-manager/docs/features/017-reorganize-worktree-structure-and-add-clone.md

 2. Automatically detects the default branch from the remote by querying directly
 3. Initializes the repository in CM
 4. Creates the initial status entry with remote and default branch in `remotes` section
-5. Sets `managed: true` for cloned repositories
-6. Returns an error if the target path already exists (regardless of protocol differences)
+5. Returns an error if the target path already exists (regardless of protocol differences)
-7. Supports non-recursive cloning option with `--shallow` flag
+6. Supports non-recursive cloning option with `--shallow` flag
-8. Requires full repository URLs (e.g., `https://github.com/lerenn/example.git`)
+7. Requires full repository URLs (e.g., `https://github.com/lerenn/example.git`)

 ## Implementation Plan